dotnet/docs-maui/docs/user-interface/controls/graphicsview.md

 }
 ```

-The `Draw` method has `ICanvas` and `RectF` arguments.
-The `ICanvas` argument is the drawing canvas on which you draw graphical objects.
+The `Draw` method has <xref:Microsoft.Maui.Graphics.ICanvas> and `RectF` arguments.
+The <xref:Microsoft.Maui.Graphics.ICanvas> argument is the drawing canvas on which you draw graphical objects.
 The `RectF` argument is a `struct` that contains data about the size and location of the drawing canvas.
-For more information about drawing on an `ICanvas`, see [Draw graphical objects](~/user-interface/graphics/draw.md).
+For more information about drawing on an <xref:Microsoft.Maui.Graphics.ICanvas>, see [Draw graphical objects](~/user-interface/graphics/draw.md).

 In XAML, the `IDrawable` object should be declared as a resource, and then consumed by a <xref:Microsoft.Maui.Controls.GraphicsView> by specifying its key: